HOME • SEARCH • EMAIL • ABOUT

 Protective Effects on CCl4-Induced Reproductive Toxicity: Study evaluated the protective effects of ethanolic extract of lettuce leaves against toxicity caused by carbon tetrachloride in reproductive system of rats.
 Results showed the extract augments the antioxidant defense mechanisms against CCl4-induced toxicity and suggests a potential therapeutic role in free radical mediated diseases.
 (16)

-Anti-Leukemic Effects: A water extract of lettuce Lactuca sativa inhibited the growth of HL-60 leukaemic cells and MCF-7 breast cancer cells, correlating with the activation of Chk2, the induction of tumour suppressor p21, and the severe downregulation of the proto-oncogene cyclin D1.
+Anti-Leukemic Effects: A water extract of lettuce Lactuca sativa inhibited the growth of HL-60 leukemic cells and MCF-7 breast cancer cells, correlating with the activation of Chk2, the induction of tumour suppressor p21, and the severe down-regulation of the proto-oncogene cyclin D1.
 The ethyl acetate extract induced HL-60 cell death, correlating with the acetylation of α-tubulin.
 (17)

 Availability

-IMAGE SOURCE: Soubor:Lactuca sativa-whole plant top.JPG / Selena von Eichendorf / 2. září 2005 / GNU Free Documentation License / Wikipedie / Click on photo to see source image
+IMAGE SOURCE: Soubor:Lactuca sativa-whole plant top.JPG / Selena von Eichendorf / 2. září 2005 / GNU Free Documentation License / click on image or link to go to source page / Wikipedie /

 OTHER IMAGE SOURCE: Lactuca sativa, Asteraceae, Lettuce, inflorescence / File:Lactuca sativa 003.JPG / H. Zell / 12 August 2009 / GNU Free Documentation License / Wikimedia Commons